Objective Biomechanics: TMJ, atlas joints, vestibular disorders & migraines

 - Cervical facet joints

-Only professionals with adequate skill, knowledge and experience may attend this course.
+Only professionals with adequate skill, knowledge and experience may attend this class.
 Primarily chiropractors, physical therapists, osteopaths, MDs and similar.
 Massage therapists and personal trainers may attend only if they meet the above criteria.
-Attendees that are lacking the adequate skills may be removed during the course if such is detected.
+Attendees that are lacking the adequate skills may be removed during the class if such is detected.
 Please email me and ask if you are unsure.

 Please read the full description in the informational box below.
 Also, make sure to read the “Terms and conditions” page as you book your attendance.

-Adequate level of palpatory skills, as well as anatomical knowledge is absolutely required in order to attend this course
+An adequate level of palpatory skills, as well as anatomical knowledge is absolutely required in order to attend this class

 You will learn to objectively assess atlanto-occipital and atlantoaxial alignment, based on landmark criteria.
 A-O and A-A alignment may be realigned using specific exercises, and these will be taught in detail.
 No joint-cracking (manipulative techniques) will be performed or taught.
 The regional relevant anatomy will be mentioned, such as regions of potential nerve entrapment, joint shearing, etc.